dgaydukov/cert-aws/sa/files/sa.md

   ]
 }
 ```
 To prevent risk of privilege escalating (like you delete user & re-create it), aws internally link user/role to uniqueID of that user/role.
-So once you re-create it, policy won't work, cause internalID would be different for newly created role/user.
+So once you re-create it, policy won't work, cause internalID would be different for newly created role/user with same name.
-If you say principal to root, you give access to whole account, yet if some user want to have permission, they would need to have explicit iam permission.
+If you set principal to root, you give access to whole account, yet if some user want to have permission, they would need to have explicit iam permission.
 Policy - json file with permission which you attach to IAM identity or aws resource (some resources can have it's own access policy, like s3 bucket policy - where you can define which user which action should take).
-Resource policy - policy for single resource like s3 bucket policy or SQS access control
+Resource policy - policy for single resource like s3 bucket policy or SQS access control or lambda permissions
 Main difference between identity and resource policy is that identity policy doesn't have `Principal` attribute, cause you link it to some iam identity which would be it's principal.
 Contrary to this resource policy have `Principal` attribute where you define to which user/role this policy is applied.
 Generally you should use identity policies cause you can define access to multiple resources there, where for resource policy access is limited to this resource only.